AliHamzeh2002/FunctionCraft-Compiler/README.md

 10. for loop, range expression

 ## How to Use
-In order to compile and run the a FunctionCraft program, clone the repository and navigate to the [build](./build) directory.
+In order to compile and run a FunctionCraft program, clone the repository and navigate to the [build](./build) directory.
 Then run the following commands:

 ```
 java -jar FunctionCraft.jar PATH_TO_INPUT_FILE